Kelly-Portfolio/Kelly-Portfolio.github.io/_posts/2024-01-01-MBY-project-1.markdown

 H2: Opportunities for the Future
 H2h1: Defining the Vision
 H2h1text: While identifying the four key opportunities, it became clear that these insights needed a cohesive direction to shape a compelling vision for change.
-To conceptualize this vision, I used an analogy: the design should inspire the same pride and excitement users feel when showcasing their driving skills after obtaining a driver’s license.
+To conceptualize this vision, I used an analogy "the design should inspire the same pride and excitement users feel when showcasing their driving skills after obtaining a driver’s license".
 This analogy guided the development of a design that not only meets the identified opportunities but also resonates emotionally with users.
 H2h1img1: img/portfolio2024/MBY/Feel like.png
 H2h2: Design Requirements
 H2h2text: The insights gathered from consumer behavior studies and theories on repair willingness formed the basis for four categories of design requirements.
 These requirements were critical in shaping a design that would effectively encourage consumers to repair their electronics rather than discard them.
+H2h2img1: img/portfolio2024/MBY/The pieces of the design@3x.png

 ---